We purchase every product we review with our own funds—we never accept anything from product manufacturers.

 Meat grinders come in all sizes, from small manual grinders to large commercials models that weigh over 40 pounds.

-The needs of a hunter who routinely bags two to three deer per season are vastly different from the needs of a home cook who wants to grind hamburger for meatloaf.
-Some of our top contenders are capable of processing at least 100 pounds of meat per hour; others are better suited for occasional sausage prep or other lightweight grinding tasks.
-We note the relative capacities of each contender in this section so potential buyers can gauge which machine would best meet their needs.
+The needs of a hunter who routinely bags two to three deer per season are vastly different from those of a home cook who wants to grind hamburger for meatloaf.

 Currently Executive Chef at Bon Appétit Management Company, Steve began his tenure with Bon Apetit as Chef de Partie.
 He has over ten years of experience, including tenures at two- and three-Michelin star restaurants.
 Steve is passionate about all things cooking – products, supply chain, management, menu design, and budgeting.

 Manual meat grinders are simply designed.
 They have a handle crank that pulls meat through the blades.
 Their small size makes them easy to use, carry, and store.
 In general, manual meat grinders weigh less than electric models.